Reality Winner: Sentencing and confinement

 On August 23, 2018, Winner was sentenced to the agreed-upon five years and three months in prison for violating the Espionage Act of 1917.
-Prosecutors said her sentence, sixty-three months in prison, was the longest ever imposed in federal court for an unauthorized release of government information to the media.
-At her sentencing, Winner told the judge, “My actions were a cruel betrayal of my nation’s trust in me.”
+Prosecutors said her sentence, 63 months in prison, was the longest ever imposed in federal court for an unauthorized release of government information to the media.
+At her sentencing, Winner told the judge, "My actions were a cruel betrayal of my nation's trust in me."
 The New York Times reported, "Under the plea agreement, Ms. Winner will be transferred to the Federal Bureau of Prisons Federal Medical Center, Carswell in Fort Worth, Texas, where she can receive treatment for bulimia and be relatively close to her family."

 On August 24, 2018, President Donald Trump tweeted, "Ex-NSA contractor to spend 63 months in jail over 'classified' information.
 Gee, this is 'small potatoes' compared to what Hillary Clinton did!
 So unfair Jeff, Double Standard."
-Winner expressed ironic appreciation for Trump's support, saying, "I can't thank him enough."
+Winner expressed appreciation for Trump's support, saying, "I can't thank him enough."
 Titus Nichols, Winner's lawyer, called the tweet "bizarre" and that it was just Trump "taking aim at Jeff (Attorney General Jeff Sessions)".
 On August 31, Winner said that she would ask Trump for clemency as a result of his tweet, adding that her legal team was already working on her pardon application.

-In 2019, The Guardian compared Winner's case to those of Daniel Everette Hale and Henry Kyle Frese.